 Herminia Ibarra, Charles Handy professor of organisational behaviour, London Business School

-Paul Creber, September 17, 2018
+Paul Creber, September 17, 2019

-Herminia Ibarra is the Charles Handy professor of organisational behaviour at London Business School
+Herminia Ibarra is the Charles Handy professor of organisational behaviour at London Business School (LBS)

-Author of numerous articles in the Harvard Business Review and leading academic journals, she also writes for business publications including the Financial Times, Wall Street Journal, and New York Times, and speaks internationally on leadership and organisational transformation.
+Ibarra is the author of best-selling books including Act Like a Leader, Think Like a Leader and Working Identity: Unconventional Strategies for Reinventing Your Career.
+She writes regularly in the Harvard Business Review and leading academic journals as well as business publications including the Financial Times, Wall Street Journal, and New York Times.
+Ibarra speaks internationally on leadership and organisational transformation.

-Ibarra received her MA and PhD from Yale University, where she was a national science fellow.
+A native of Cuba, Ibarra received her MA and PhD from Yale University, where she was a national science fellow.